Municipal solid waste: Collection

 The functional element of collection includes not only the gathering of solid waste and recyclable materials, but also the transport of these materials, after collection, to the location where the collection vehicle is emptied.
 This location may be a materials processing facility, a transfer station or a landfill disposal site.

 Waste handling and separation, storage and processing at the source

 Waste handling and separation involves activities associated with waste management until the waste is placed in storage containers for collection.
 Handling also encompasses the movement of loaded containers to the point of collection.
 Separating different types of waste components is an important step in the handling and storage of solid waste at the source of collection.

 Segregation and processing and transformation of solid wastes

-The types of means and facilities that are now used for the recovery of waste materials that have been separated at the source include curbside ('kerbyside' in the UK) collection, drop-off and buy-back centers.
-The separation and processing of wastes that have been separated at the source and the separation of commingled wastes usually occur at a materials recovery facility, transfer stations, combustion facilities and treatment plants.
+The types of means and facilities that are now used for the recovery of waste materials that have been separated at the source include kerbside collection, drop-off, and buy-back centres.
+The separation and processing of wastes that have been separated at the source and the separation of commingled wastes usually occur at a materials recovery facility, transfer stations, combustion facilities, and treatment plants.